Pancoast tumor: Diagnosis

-Diagnosis of a Pancoast tumor can be difficult in the early stages to the similarity of its symptoms with other conditions such as arthritis, with shoulder pain being one of the only symptoms that might indicate further imaging for a patient.
+Diagnosis of a Pancoast tumor can be difficult in the early stages due to the similarity of its symptoms with other conditions such as arthritis, with shoulder pain being one of the only symptoms that might indicate further imaging for a patient.
 Though a chest x-ray is a good screening test and might be the first mode of imaging used, they are not easily seen during the early stages of the disease due to their size and location in the chest.

 Following the initial imaging, a CT scan or MRI is preferred since both can provide more details and information such as size, lymph node involvement and other areas of invasion, such as vascular involvement.

 A biopsy of the lesion is typically required in order to confirm diagnosis and to provide information regarding histology and molecular markers, which in turn allow to assess for best course of treatment.
 Currently, the most sensitive method is that of a percutaneous transthoracic needle biopsy.

 It is important to consider other possible causes with similar physical presentation to the Pancoast tumor.
 Such conditions to consider as part of a differential diagnosis include: